 Arabel Lebrusan, co-founder of The Vintage Ring Company, says, 'increasingly, customers are drawn to vintage jewellers like us not only because they have an eye for beautiful jewellery, but because they're charmed by the notion of offering a pre-loved jewel a second lease of life, avoiding the need for new materials and further manufacturing.'

-Where do you start?
+But where do you start?
 Do you want to propose with an authentic vintage engagement ring with years of history behind it?
-Or do you know that your partner loves that 1920s or art deco style and you want to buy a new engagement ring just for them that has been inspired by designs from history?
+Or do you know that your partner loves that 1920s Art Deco style and you want to buy a vintage-style engagement ring inspired by that era?

 Our ultimate guide to vintage engagement rings holds everything that you need to know, plus 23 gorgeous vintage engagement rings to buy now.